UnmedicatedMania/About-Daxel/README.md

 ># Can you interact with me?
 Sure!
-I need more friends, so feel free to interact!
+I enjoy meeting new friends, and love working on my social skills, so feel free to interact!
 I prefer to use whispers, so keep that in mind.
 > I do not have an extensive, specific DNI list of my own, only the basic DNI criteria.
 If you do not know what that is, check out "basic-dni.crd.co/" or look up "basic DNI citeria".
 Other than that, go on ahead {unless D.N.I.uF or similar things are in my name, of course -w-}!

 ☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆